marcelm/cutadapt/doc/guide.rst

 7. Sequence of the read to the right of the adapter match (can be empty)
 8. Name of the found adapter.

 The concatenation of the fields 5-7 yields the full read sequence.
-The adapter name for column 8 can be given by writing ``-a name=sequence`` instead of just ``-a sequence``.
+Column 8 identifies the found adapter. `The section about named adapters <named-adapters>` describes how to give a name to an adapter.
 Adapters without a name are numbered starting from 1.

 If no adapter was found, the format is as follows:

--  Read name
+1. Read name
--  The value -1
+2. The value -1
--  The read sequence
+3. The read sequence

 When parsing that file, be aware that additional columns may be added in the future.
 Note also that some fields can be empty, resulting in